4GeeksAcademy/machine-learning-content/03-1d-algo_opt/algorithms-and-data-structures-optimization.es.md

 ```

 Si esto fuera una lista, esta función eventualmente se volvería muy lenta, pero debido a que los estamos almacenando en una tabla hash, instantáneamente nos dice si el nombre está en la tabla hash o no. Aquí, verificar si hay duplicados es muy rápido.

-If this would be a list, this function would become really slow eventually, but because we are storing them in a hash table, it instantly tells us if the name is in the hash table or not.
-Here, checking if there are duplicates is very fast.

 Veamos un poco de código para el almacenamiento en caché: